Positive definite matrices and the S-divergence: The metric

-After discussing metric properties of $\ssd$, we turn our attention to a connection of direct importance to machine learning and related areas: kernel functions arising from $\ssd$.
-Indeed, some of connections (e.g., Thm.~\ref{thm.wallach}) have already been successfully applied very recently in computer vision~\citep{harandi12}.
+We now turn our attention to a connection of importance to machine learning and approximation theory: kernel functions related to $\ssd$.
+Indeed, some of connections (e.g., Theorem~\ref{thm.wallach}) have already been recently useful in computer vision~\citep{harandi12}.